actualbudget/docs/docs/config/index.md

 title: Configuring the Server
 ---

 When it starts up, Actual looks for an optional `config.json` file in the same directory as the sync-server's `package.json`.
-If you are running a [building from source](https://actualbudget.com/docs/install/build-from-source) this will be in ```packages/sync-server/```.
+If you are [building from source](https://actualbudget.com/docs/install/build-from-source) this will be in ```packages/sync-server/```.
 If present, any keys you define there will override the default values.
 All values can also be specified as environment variables, which will override the values in the `config.json` file.

 :::info